selcukguvel/view-as-json/README.md

 * Click **View as JSON**
   * Click **Copy all** button if you want to copy the entire text
   * Click **Copy interval** button if you want to copy the lines between matching brackets
+  * Click **Replace selected** button if you want to replace the selected JSON string with the prettified version
 * Enjoy!
     * Use arrow keys or mouse clicks to move through lines
     * Use **Space** to scroll through matching bracket line if there is any